-Dating, speed-dating, matchmaking are parts of my ongoing investigations through the interdisciplinary paradigm of productive antagonisms (Latham and Tan 2016), social and curatorial practice, the use of artistic/artful processes to catalyse (difficult) dialogues, and of course being playful and ill-disciplined (Tan and Asherson 2018).
+Dating, speed-dating, matchmaking are parts of my ongoing investigations through the interdisciplinary paradigm of productive antagonisms (Latham and Tan 2016, a curatorial/pedagogical method to collide diverse and divergent bodies and bodies of thought to catalyse [difficult] dialogues), and being ill-disciplined (Tan and Asherson 2018, interdisciplinary conversation and/or collaboration + playful subversion of constructs of ‘illness’).
 In a world of fear, walls, closed borders and minds and siloed/protectionist approaches, this is about conversation and collaboration, through valuing and celebrating differences and trespassing boundaries (cultural, geopolitical, disciplinary and more).

 Extensive fieldwork proved that most dating apps suck.
 Thus, this is ‘Hinder’, my unintuitive dating app.

 Speed dates are the perfect format for the short-attention spanned, novelty-chasing, risk-desiring, boredom-adverse, intellectually-promiscuous ADHD person.
 Thus, I curated this speed-dating event at the South London Gallery in June 2018.

 This is a new performance-lecture created in June 2020.
 It will premiere on 7 July 2020 at Manchester School of Art.
 It was developed from a talk I gave at Live Art Developmental Agency Summer 2019, by invitation by ‘allies’.